Helicopter crash near Kyiv kills 18, including Ukrainian interior minister - KTVZ

 A helicopter crash near a kindergarten in the Kyiv region has killed at least 18 people, including Ukraine’s entire interior ministry leadership team, according to officials.

-At least 29 people were injured in the incident on Wednesday in the city of Brovary, on the outskirts of Ukraine’s capital, according to Oleksiy Kuleba, head of the Kyiv Regional Military Administration.
-Kuleba wrote on Telegram that three children are among the victims.
+At least 29 others were injured in the incident on Wednesday in the city of Brovary, on the outskirts of Ukraine’s capital, according to Oleksiy Kuleba, head of the Kyiv Regional Military Administration.

-Interior Minister Denis Monastyrsky, First Deputy Minister Yevheniy Yenin and Secretary of State Yuriy Lubkovychis also died in the crash, Anton Geraschenko, an adviser to the ministry, confirmed on social media
+Interior Minister Denis Monastyrsky, First Deputy Minister Yevheniy Yenin and Secretary of State Yuriy Lubkovychis died in the crash, Anton Geraschenko, a ministry adviser, confirmed on social media.

-Geraschenko added that investigators are determining the “cause of the tragedy.”
-He described everyone on the helicopter as a “patriots of Ukraine.”
+The nine people onboard the aircraft died, while the other casualties were locals “bringing their children to the kindergarten,” said Kyrylo Tymoshenko, head of the Ukrainian Presidential Administration.

+Kuleba, speaking alongside Tymoshenko at the scene to reporters, added “there is currently no information on the number of missing children.
+Identification is ongoing.
+Parents are coming, lists are being compiled.”

 A CNN team on the ground in the Kyiv region noted gray skies and very low visibility.